 The Department of Psychology offers the PhD in psychology with specializations in either Cognitive, Social, and Developmental Psychology or Clinical Psychology.
 The program requires 60 credits (including 30 MA credits), except in Clinical Psychology, where the requirement is 90 credits (80 credits if students are accepted into the Research MA track).
 Specific requirements for the PhD in clinical psychology are listed below.

 A student who enters the Department of Psychology is not automatically accepted for study toward the PhD degree.
 Separate admission into the PhD program must be obtained.
 All students new to the Department of Psychology begin their study with an application to the General Psychology MA program.

 Students matriculated in the master's program at The New School for Social Research must formally request permission to continue study toward the PhD.
-They may apply for admission either to the General PhD program, the Clinical PhD program, or both.
+They may apply for admission either to the Cognitive, Social, and Developmental PhD program, the Clinical PhD program, or both.
 To be eligible to apply, students must complete the distribution requirements for the MA degree with an overall grade point average of at least 3.5 at the time of application, for the Clinical PhD program and a GPA of at least 3.7 for the Cognitive, Social, and Developmental Program.
 Students must have completed the one-semester, no-credit pro seminar offered in the fall semester.
 In addition to filling out an application form that includes a personal statement and selecting a thesis advisor, students must apply to take the PhD qualifying examination, or have demonstrated sufficient progress on a research master's thesis.